Students begin school year remotely as Columbus teachers' strike enters third day

-COLUMBUS, Ohio — Students in the Columbus City Schools district will begin school remotely on Wednesday while teachers will hit the picket lines for the third straight day.
+COLUMBUS, Ohio — Students in the Columbus City Schools district began the school year remotely on Wednesday as teachers walked the picket lines for the third straight day.

 While students navigate online learning just like they did during the pandemic, the Columbus Board of Education and the Columbus Education Association are expected to meet at 1 p.m.
 The federal mediator overseeing the contract negotiations called for the meeting on Tuesday.